Oire/Colloportus/README.md

 All Colloportus methods are public and static, so no class instance is required.
 The methods are documented in the source file, but their description is given below.
 We recommend to wrap every call in `try...catch` since Colloportus throws exceptions in case of errors.

-* `public static function createKey(bool $rawBinary = true, int $keySize = self::KEY_SIZE): string` — Creates a random encryption key.
-If the first parameter is set to `true`, a raw binary key will be returned.
+* `public static function createKey(bool $rawBinary = true): string` — Creates a random encryption key.
+If the parameter is set to `true`, a raw binary key will be returned.
 If it is set to `false`, the key will be returned in a storable (i.e., readable) form.
-The second parameter defines the key size in bytes, by default it is set to 32 (a value defined by the corresponding class constant).
 * `public static function encrypt(string $plainText, string $key, bool $rawKey = true, bool $rawBinary = false): string` — Encrypts given string data with a given key.
 If `$rawKey` is set to `true`, it is assumed that the key is passed as raw binary data, a storable key is assumed otherwise.
 If `$rawBinary` is set to true, the encrypted data are returned as binary string, a storable string is returned otherwise.
 * `public static function decrypt(string $cipherText, string $key, bool $rawKey = true, bool $rawBinary = false): string` — Decrypts given cipher text with a given key.
 If `$rawKey` is set to `true`, it is assumed that the key is passed as raw binary data, a storable key is assumed otherwise.
 If `$rawBinary` is set to true, it is assumed that the cipher text is passed as raw binary data, a storable string is accepted otherwise.
 * `public static function lock(string $password, string $key, bool $rawKey = true): string` — Locks given password with given key.
 If `$rawKey` is set to `true`, it is assumed that the key is passed as raw binary data, a storable key is accepted otherwise.
 Returns a storable string.